PuruVJ/summit-talk-fall2022/slides.md

 [CLICK]

-This slide doesn't really require reading the code in its entirety, its there more to get a feel of it.
+This slide doesn't really require reading the code in its entirety, it iss there more to get a feel of it.
 In some of the future slides, the font will be bigger while I explain some of the code.
 -->

 ---